botpress/readme/docs/Botpress APIs/files-api.md

 The following code snippet can be put in an Execute Card in your bot to create and upload a file that can be accessed by anyone with the file URL and that will be indexed for semantic search:

-> Note: Make sure you have enabled the "Use the Botpress Client" setting in your bot's settings in Botpress Studio in order to have access to the `client` global variable, otherwise it will not be accessible and you'll get an error.
+> Note: Make sure you have enabled the "Use the Botpress Client" setting in your bot's settings in Botpress Studio in order to have access to the `client` global variable; otherwise, it will not be accessible and you'll get an error.

 ```javascript
 const file = await client.uploadFile({